 For further information, please contact the Assignment Recordation Branch Customer Service Desk at 571-272-3350 from 8:30 am – 5:00 pm Eastern Time

 Payment may be made by use of a check, credit card, money order or USPTO deposit account if submitting documents in paper.
-Documents submitted electronically may be paid by credit card, USPTO deposit account or electronic fund transfer (EFT).
+Trademark assignments submitted electronically may be paid by credit card, USPTO deposit account or electronic fund transfer (EFT).
 The USPTO accepts VISA, MASTERCARD, AMERICAN EXPRESS and DISCOVER credit cards.

 >> see How to Pay Fees for a current fee schedule and for more about fee payments